slackapi/bolt-js/docs/_deployments/heroku.md

 **2. Update your Slack app's setting**

-In the [Getting Started guide][getting-started-guide], we used ngrok as your **Request URL** for actions and events.
-Now we need to use your Heroku web address.
+Now we need to use your Heroku web address as your **Request URL**, which is where Slack will send events and actions.

 Get your Heroku web address with the following command: